GijsFitenKUL/MGandPF/README.md

 # Maze Generation and Pathfinding in C++

-This is a sideproject which I'm working on as of April 1st 2021 (I'm not kidding), it started as a challenge from one of my TA's in an electronics course and ended up as a bit of a passion project.
+This is a sideproject which I'm working on as of March 25th 2021, it started as a challenge from one of my TA's in an electronics course and ended up as a bit of a passion project.
 This is my attempt at learning C++ on my own with a project I actually enjoy!

 ## Built for speed